vectorgrp/sil-kit/docs/usage/demos.rst

    *  -  Parameter Example
       -  .. parsed-literal::

-            # Creates a benchmark process, which runs the same simulation (VAsio middleware, 5s duration,
+            # Creates a benchmark process, which runs the same simulation (5s duration,
             # 10 participants, 1 message of 200 bytes per participant pair per tick) a hundred times.
-            |DemoDir|/SilKitDemoBenchmark VAsio 100 5 10 1 200 50
+            |DemoDir|/SilKitDemoBenchmark 100 5 10 1 200 50
    *  -  Notes
       -  | \- DataPublisher / DataSubscribers are used in the participants.
          | \- The tick period is 1ms and each tick, each particpant sends the specified number of messages to every other particpant.
-         | \- All participants and the VAsio registry (VAsio only) run in the same process.
+         | \- All participants and the registry run in the same process.

 Life Cycle Demo